MykolaVaskevych/cs4116-project/README.md

 ### Test Coverage

-The project currently maintains >90% test coverage, with comprehensive tests for:
+The project currently maintains >85% test coverage, with comprehensive tests for:
 - User authentication and permissions
 - Admin interface functionality and validation
 - API endpoint behavior for all resources
 - Wallet transactions and validation
 - Service and review system logic
 - Inquiry and messaging system
+- Moderator management and smart assignment
+- Payment request processing and validation
+- Blog system functionality

 ## Troubleshooting